 “But I have a brand”, you say, “here is my logo.”

-Brand is more than a logo.
-Brand is what people think of you, the experience they have with you, the way you take care of them.
+The brand is more than a logo.
+The brand is what people think of you, the experience they have with you, the way you take care of them.
 Here are elements to think about when it comes to your brand.

 What is your brand promise?